elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

    ** (EXIT from #PID<0.94.0>) shutdown
 ```

 One possible solution to this issue would be to provide a `KV.Bucket.start/0`, that invokes `Agent.start/1`, and use it from the registry, removing the link between registry and buckets.
 However, this would be a bad idea because buckets would not be linked to any process after this change.
-This means that if someone stops the `:kv` application, all buckets would remain alive as they are unreachable.
+This means that, if someone stops the `:kv` application, all buckets would remain alive as they are unreachable.
 Not only that, if a process is unreacheable, they are harder to introspect.

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 There is one supervisor strategy, called `:simple_one_for_one`, that is the perfect fit for such situations: it allows us to specify a worker template and supervise many children based on this template.
 With this strategy, no workers are started during the supervisor initialization, and a new worker is started each time `start_child/2` is called.